 In response to the unrest that swept the country, President Beilock published an open letter to the community denouncing anti-Black violence, in which she called on each and every individual to commit to anti-racism practices.
 “Every institution, including our own, has work to do here,” Beilock wrote.
 “Our educational mission demands that we speak up when we see violence against other human beings and relentlessly commit to the creation of a more just society.”

 In the spirit of Abrams’, Beilock’s, and Stokas’ charges, members of the Barnard College community have stepped up to lead protests, disseminate vital information, raise money for bail funds, and expose injustice in all its forms.
-Below, hear from nine Barnard students and alumnae about the work that they’re doing to champion the Black Lives Matter movement and to uplift Black voices during this national reckoning.
+Below, hear from eight Barnard students and alumnae about the work that they’re doing to champion the Black Lives Matter movement and to uplift Black voices during this national reckoning.

 “We made this zine to compile and centralize dozens of helpful protest guides that we saw floating around social media.
 We recognized the importance of having a physical resource so protestors can easily access crucial safety information when cell phones aren’t always an option.
 This is why we created a printable version of the zine in addition to the digital version.
 We see this as one small part of a larger collective effort of healers, leaders, thinkers, and organizers who are fighting against racist police forces, white supremacy, and state-sanctioned violence against Black communities.
 We unequivocally believe that Black Lives Matter.” — Mia Ciallella ’19, Yisel Garcia ’19, and Suze Myers ’16